apache/tvm/docs/langref/relay/type_system.rst

 Incomplete Type
 ~~~~~~~~~~~~~~~

-A type, or portion of a type which is not known yet.
+A type or portion of a type that is not yet known.
 Only used during type inference.

 .. note:: Known as a "type variable" in the type checking literature.